Disclaimer: Don't own them, well, I'll take Miranda, the Goddess of love.

 "Wh.."
 Harry started but then

 " – Three – "

-The white room faded around Harry and Hermione for the next several minutes they were awash in something indescribable.
-Colors, sounds and even smells seemed to fly by as their senses were overloaded.
-Suddenly everything steadied and they found themselves in a familiar spot.
+The white room faded around Harry and Hermione, as for the next several minutes they were awash in something indescribable.
+Colors, sounds, and even smells seemed to fly by as their senses were overloaded.
+Suddenly everything steadied, and they found themselves in a familiar spot.
 They were sitting side by side on a sofa in the Gryffindor common room.
-Around them laid the evidence of a large party as litter, empty butterbeer bottles and other party supplies were scattered over the floor.
+Around them laid the evidence of a large party, as litter, empty butterbeer bottles and other party supplies were scattered over the floor.

 "Are...are we back in time?"
 Hermione asked but as she turned to Harry she knew they were.
 Though his brilliant green eyes still were the same, she could tell Harry was definitely two years younger.

-"I think so," Harry replied after making the same observation of Hermione.
+"I think so," Harry replied, making the same observation of Hermione.